renehoek/session-csrf/README.rst

 How does this implementation work?
 -----------------------------------
-For a initial request CSRF token is generated and appended to a list of tokens stored in the session.
+When the '{{csrf_token}}' template tag is used in a template, a CSRF token is generated and appended to a list of tokens stored in the session.
-In the forms you want to protect you include the CSRF token as a hidden input element with the '{{csrf_token}}' template tag.
+The '{{csrf_token}}' template tag adds a hidden input element to the form with the token value.
 When the form is posted, a check is done on the server to see if the posted CSRF Token matches one of the tokens on the list stored in the session.

-If the server side check is succesful a new CSRF token is generated and appended to the list of tokens stored in the session.
+If the server side check is succesful the used token is removed from the session.
+You can override this with the setting 'CSRF_REMOVE_USED_TOKENS'.

 The list of tokens stored in the session will store a maximum of 5 CSRF Tokens.
 If a 6th CSRF Token is added, the oldest CSRF Token on the list will be removed.
+You can customize the number of tokens to keep with the setting 'CSRF_NUMBER_OF_TOKENS_TO_KEEP'.

-So at any time this CSRF implementation will accept the 5 latests issued CSRF tokens for a particuliar session.
+So at any time this CSRF implementation will accept the 5 unused latests issued CSRF tokens for a particuliar session.
 This is done to prevent the CSRF protection from kicking in when the visitor opens the website in a second tab in his browser for example.

-If the CSRFToken is added as a 'X_CSRFTOKEN' header in the HTTP POST, no new CSRF token is generated.
+If the CSRFToken is added as a 'X_CSRFTOKEN' header in the HTTP POST, the token is not removed from the session upon checking.
 This is done because this HTTP POST is likely to be from a Ajax call or something similair.
 So this Ajax client can do his request multiple times, without his CSRFToken to expire.

 For each generated CSRF Token in the list a timestamp 'created' is kept.
-CSRF Tokens older then 24 hours are removed from the list.
+CSRF Tokens older then 1 hour are removed from the list.
-This cleaning up is done when a HTTP POST is received by the server.
+This cleaning up is done when the server receives a POST but before checking the received token against the list in the session.

 Credits
 -------